 As previously stated, there is an uncertainty in positioning the stator at the desired aperture, which made it difficult to acquire experimental data to validate the computations.
 The procedure applied to compare the experimental points was as follows: the turbine installed in the test rig was set at a given pressure ratio, and the stator aperture was changed by adjusting the rack of the positioning system until the corrected mass flow matched the previously computed value.
 Once the stator position had been set, a complete curve was obtained for the rotational speed considered.
-The most common presentation of the turbine performance is in terms of an efficiency defined as where P is the actual power developed by the turbine and $P{is}$ is the isentropic power, i.e., the maximum power that could be developed by the turbine under ideal conditions at the same operational point.
-The results obtained in MRF and SMM for turbine efficiency are shown in Fig. 14.
+The most common presentation of the turbine performance is in terms of an efficiency defined as where P is the actual power developed by the turbine and P{is} is the isentropic power, i.e., the maximum power that could be developed by the turbine under ideal conditions at the same operational point.
+The results obtained in MRF and SMM for turbine efficiency are shown in Figure 14.
 The definition of efficiency is clear for the steady cases performed in the current work, but this is not the case for pulsating flows as in Galindo et al. (2013).
 In that work, the power developed by the turbine is therefore used instead.
-Fig. 15 shows the turbine torque evolution as a function of pressure ratio.
+Figure 15 shows the turbine torque evolution as a function of pressure ratio.
 It is worth mentioning that in this analysis, the power generated in the turbine is equivalent to the torque because the rotational speed was kept constant.
-Once again, there is a difference between the results in Figs. 14 and 15 computed using both techniques, e.g., the turbine efficiency varies by up to 11 %.
+Once again, there is a difference between the results in Figures 14 and 15 computed using both techniques, e.g., the turbine efficiency varies by up to 11 %.
 There is an additional difficulty when trying to validate the computational results because only a narrow range of experimental data might be obtained, and the off-design points, where the differences are greater, may not be evaluated.
 It seems that there is a better correlation between the experiments and the computations obtained from the SMM than the MRF.
-The effect of the moving mesh strategy under different operating conditions is shown in the rotor flow fields plotted in Fig. 16.
+The effect of the moving mesh strategy under different operating conditions is shown in the rotor flow fields plotted in Figure 16.
 The figure shows the velocity contours and vectors at the mid-span surface of the rotor.
 It is clear that for the cases modeling a pressure ratio of 2.8 (180 kPa relative total pressure at the inlet), the solution obtained with both strategies is quite similar.
-Conversely, in the off-design condition, e.g., a pressure ratio of 1.5 (40 kPa relative inlet total pressure), the flow behavior is quite
+Conversely, in the off-design condition, e.g., a pressure ratio of 1.5 (40 kPa relative inlet total pressure), the flow behavior is quite different.
+Finally, it is worth mentioning that approximately 50 rotor revolutions were required (over two months of computational time) for a single SSM computation to reach a periodic regime.
+Hence, the MRF approach could be used if the design operating conditions are modeled, but SMM is necessary when simulating off-design conditions, in which the stator-rotor interaction is strongest.

-$$\eta = \frac{P}{P{is}},\tag{3}$$
+$$\eta = \frac{P}{P{ir}},\tag{3}$$